dementia5/Persuasion-RPG/MainMystery.md

 How much sanity remains

-Whether you've uncovered the Bishop's forbidden sermon text hidden somewhere in the chapel or attic.
+Whether you've uncovered the Bishop's forbidden sermon text (The Book of Eibon) hidden somewhere in the chapel or attic.